About SAML 2.0-based federation

 -

 In your organization's IdP, you define assertions that map users or groups in your organization to the IAM roles.
 Note that different users and groups in your organization might map to different IAM roles.
 The exact steps for performing the mapping depend on what IdP you're using.
 In the earlier scenario of an Amazon S3 folder for users, it's possible that all users will map to the same role that provides Amazon S3 permissions.
-For more information, see Configuring SAML assertions for the authentication response.
+For more information, see Configure SAML assertions for the authentication response.

 If your IdP enables SSO to the Amazon console, then you can configure the maximum duration of the console sessions.
 For more information, see Enabling SAML 2.0 federated users to access the Amazon Web Services Management Console.